-The dominant water conveyance system within the watersheds of St. Croix are guts (Platenberg, 2006).
+The dominant water conveyance system within the watersheds of St. Thomas are guts and these waterways can also transport sediment and pollutants (Platenberg, 2006).
 A gut (occasionally spelled "ghut") is a stream with a reasonably well-defined channel (Figure 6).
-The guts of St. Croix are ephemeral, flowing only when there has been enough rain for the accumulation of water within the defined gut channel.
+The guts of St. Thomas are ephemeral, flowing only when there has been enough rain for the accumulation of water within the defined gut channel.
 Historically, there were many guts that flowed year-round, fed by the groundwater reserves of the island.
+As recently as 1950, it was reported that a gut in Charlotte Amalie ran year-round (Moonlenaar & Paiewonsky, 2005).
 Now, guts primarily only flow following storm events, and this ephemeral nature has impacted the public perception of guts as only being useful as stormwater conveyances and not as a functional amenity of the island (Gardner et al., 2008).

-Guts provide a variety of critical ecosystem services to St. Croix.
+Guts provide a variety of critical ecosystem services to St. Thomas.
 They provide habitats to many rare flora and fauna, are sources of food and recreational opportunities to members of the community, and provide fresh water for agricultural, industrial, and domestic purposes (Gardner et al., 2008).
-While other types of wetlands are present on St. Croix and serve vital functions, the absence of large freshwater resources means that guts form the basis for watershed management in the territory (USVI DPNR, 2020).
+While other types of wetlands are present on St. Thomas and serve vital functions, the absence of large freshwater resources means that guts form the basis for watershed management in the territory (USVI DPNR, 2020).

 Figure 6.
-Illustration of a gut (University of the Virgin Islands, Cooperative Extension Service (left)) and a picture of gut (right).
+Illustration of a gut by the University of the Virgin Islands, Cooperative Extension Service (left) and picture of gut (right).